TheBoringPoker/pokerDB/README.md

 ```

 The tests require network access to download dependencies (GORM and database drivers).
 In completely offline environments they will fail during module download.
+SQLite integration tests rely on CGO for the `go-sqlite3` driver.
+When `CGO_ENABLED=0` the tests will be automatically skipped.

 ## Database Integration